 Average Weather at Evenes Norway

-At Evenes, the temperature typically varies from 17°F to 61°F over the course of the year, and is rarely below 2°F or above 72°F.
+At Evenes, the summers are short, cool, and mostly cloudy and the winters are long, freezing, windy, and overcast.
+Over the course of the year, the temperature typically varies from 17°F to 61°F and is rarely below 2°F or above 72°F.

 The warm season lasts for 2.9 months, from June 10 to September 6, with an average daily high temperature above 55°F. The hottest day of the year is July 24, with an average high of 61°F and low of 49°F.